-We stand for young people.
-We always have and we always will.
+We stand with and for young people.

-We care about helping them lead active and fulfilled roles within our community.
 We believe that young people are unique and diverse, and we seek to support and empower them.
 To us, an empowered young person feels in control of their life.
 They are confident in their ability to contribute to the world around them.
 They overcome challenges and realise their potential.

-Our goal is to see young people empowered across the world, and we work with a global movement of YMCAs to help provide opportunities for more of them to grow in confidence, resilience and be inspired to create social change.
+Our goal is to see young people empowered across the world, and we work with a global movement of Ys to help provide opportunities for more of them to grow in confidence, resilience and be inspired to create social change.

 We work with thousands of young people every year, through our camps, youth services, and mentoring programs.